 High-on-value content will drive audience interest as well as engagement.
 Be sure to put up such content not only on your digital assets, including social media channels and newsletters but also on ticket partner sites.
 This is where people are actively looking for events that can deliver high-quality content.
 Even if they don’t immediately sign up for your event after going through your content, they will build a relationship with your brand.

-Following up this effort during event and post-event is equally important.
+Following up this effort during the event and post-event is equally important.
 It helps build brand equity and will impact the sales of tickets on your online event ticketing platform as well as through offline channels for the event’s next edition.